Scotland 2030: Goodison Group in Scotland Forum Debate

 Following the roundtable discussion, members were invited to continue the conversation in an open space format and to add their comments and views to the ‘straw scenario’ for schooling, education and learning in 2030 and beyond that had been developed at the March forum.

-Background information on the GGiS project is available on the Future Schooling, Learning and Education Approaches homepage.
+Read background information on the GGiS on the Future Schooling, Learning and Education Approaches homepage